TobiasBielefeld/Simple-Search/README.md

 ![platform](http://img.shields.io/badge/platform-Android-blue.svg)

 # Simple Search
 This is a very basic app.
-Designed for people who wants to replace the Google Search bar from the home screen with another bar, which uses their prefered search engine.
+Designed for people who wants to use a search widget with their preferred search engine.

-This app contains a search bar to type in a search query, which will be opend in the internet browser.
+This app contains a search bar to type in a search query, which will be opened in the Internet browser.
 A widget for the home screen will simply start the app.

 You can change the search engine in the settings (Default is DuckDuckGo) or type in a custom search string.
 The app also saves the search queries as a history.